JHNUL/AdventOfCode2023/day4/README.md

 ### Part 2

-Now we parse the number of matches from each card and save those in an array.
-After that we can iterate through the array and increase the amount of cards at each index according to the accumulated sum.
+Now we keep the amount of cards won in a new array where we can accumulate the amounts when parsing each line of the input.
+The final answer is the sum of the numbers in the cards array.

 ![part 2](day4p2.png)